BAMresearch/WEBSLAMD/README.md

 ##### Digital Lab

 1. Specify resources:
-   From base materials to manufacturing processes – “Base” enables a detailed and consistent description of existing resources
+   From base materials to manufacturing processes – "Base" enables a detailed and consistent description of existing resources
 2. Combine resources:
    The combination of base materials and processes offers an almost infinite optimization potential.
 "Blend" makes it easier to design complex configurations.
 3. Digital Formulations: